 Parents of very young children may have heard of free childcare funding for 2 year olds.
 However, exactly how many funded hours are available for 2 year olds?
 How does it work?
 How do you apply for the funding and what exactly is on offer?
 Also, is the funding still available during the Coronavirus outbreak?
 This article is here to explain virtually everything you need to know about free/funded hours for childcare, specifically for 2 year olds.
 Take a few moments and we’ll cover the key points for you.

 We’ll limit this article to the rules for only UK residents who require childcare for 2 year olds in England, seeing as that’s where our customer base and nursery are located.
 (We are a nursery and pre-school in Edgbaston, near Birmingham).
-We’ll cover funding rules for 3 and 4 year old children in a separate article in due course.
+We cover funding rules for 3 and 4 year old children in a separate article.

 Free early years education or childcare funding for 2 year olds